 Domestic violence cases are the only exception to the previous question.
 New York State law requires that for certain designated offenses, persons in a domestic relationship as defined in the law must be arrested, even if the victim does not desire criminal action.

 Who can I call if I have any additional questions?

 You can call Public Safety headquarters at 275-3437 during normal business hours and your question will be directed to the appropriate person.
-As always, if you have an emergency, please call the communications center at 275-3333 or x13, 24 hours a day.
+As always, if you have an emergency, please call the communications center at 275-3333, 24 hours a day.

 2016 Public Safety Commission